 The area that needs more effort from the institution is the quality of involvement of the external stakeholders in the programme development, namely, alumni and employers.
 Based on the results of the interview, alumni (present at the interviews) are not consulted while updating the educational programs, nor did they evaluate the programme they graduated from after finishing their studies.
 Providing a platform for alumni involvement in the programme development can substantially support development of the quality of the porgrammes.
-As for the employers (even though we are fully aware that the labor market for Philosophy and Liberal Arts is not a "standard" labor market), their involvement in the programme development.
+As for the employers (even though we are fully aware that the labor market for Philosophy and Liberal Arts is not a "standard" labor market), their involvement in the programme development, feedback on programme or its students/graduates was uneven, with different levels of involvement in the programme development.
 Even though the focus groups with employers was conducted, it was not clear whether or not there was a consistent interrelation between employers and programme staff and whether they were involved in providing feedback on programmes regularly.

 - o Results of the surveys (students, staff, employment survey) conducted by the QA department;

 - Results of the focus-groups;

 - Tools for evaluating PhD supervision;

 - Quality assurance mechanisms and tools;

 - Results of the monitoring of student academic performance;

 - Self-Evaluation report;

 - Quality Assurance department statute;

-- The rule of programme implementation evaluation;
+- o The rule of programme implementation evaluation;

 - The concept and protocol of collegial/peer classroom observation;

-- Interview results
+- o Interview results